Police failed in their duty to help fugitive who drowned in Waikato River: IPCA

 "Staff responding to the search had reason to believe the man may have had a firearm.

-"While the man was located in the water by the Eagle helicopter, staff on the water were unable to reach the man and sadly the man drowned before Police were able to intervene when he was pulled into a strong current.
+"While the man was located in the water by the Eagle helicopter, staff on the water were unable to reach the man and sadly the man drowned before police were able to intervene when he was pulled into a strong current.

 "The situation that our staff found themselves in demonstrates the complexities and challenges of policing."